naveen-malla/100DaysOfMLCode/README.md

 **DAY 1**:
-Today I've learnt about Data Preprocessing:
+Today I've learned about Data Preprocessing:
 * Importing the libraries
 * Importing the dataset
 * Taking care of missing data